 At FreeFrom, our intention with each report we write is for every survivor who reads it to find value in it and to see themselves in the data-particularly those who contributed to the report.
-We've included some key aspects of our analytical approach below, but for full details of how quantitative and qualitative analyses were conducted, please see Appendix A.vii vii.
-While we do not provide the complete application and follow-up surveys as part of this report due to length, we are more than happy to provide copies.
+We've included some key aspects of our analytical approach below, but for full details of how quantitative and qualitative analyses were conducted, please see Appendix A. While we do not provide the complete application and follow-up surveys as part of this report due to length, we are more than happy to provide copies.
 Please reach out to Kirkley Doyle, Director of Data and Research at FreeFrom via Kirkley.Doyle@freefrom.org for assistance.

-Demographic Categories
+Demographic categories

-In the application, survivors were able to select more than one identity for race, ethnicity, gender, and sexuality.viii This approach captures survivors' identities as they are instead of asking folks to fit into predetermined, over-simplified categories.
-However, running comparative demographic analyses (e.g., Black survivors compared to Latinx survivors) is challenging, as some survivors may have selected both (e.g., Black and Latinx).
-In order to compare survivors' experiences based on their identities, we created six representative proxy variables listed in Figure 2, which enabled us to compare distinct groups: BIPOC survivors to white survivors, survivors who are not cisgender to survivors who are cisgender, and queer+ survivors to heterosexual survivors.
-While proxy variables group identities together in ways that can mask differences, this approach allowed us, in a standardized way, to achieve one of our main goals with this report:

-To assess how survivors' intersecting, systemically oppressed identities compound their likelihood of being subjected to particular types of harm and, consequently, how this harm impacts their needs, resources, goals, and desires.
+In the application, survivors were able to select more than one identity for race, ethnicity, gender, and sexuality.
+This approach captures survivors' identities as they are instead of asking folks to fit into predetermined, over-simplified categories.
+However, running comparative demographic analyses (for example, Black survivors compared to Latin-ex survivors) is challenging, as some survivors may have selected both (for example, Black and Latin-ex).
+In order to compare survivors' experiences based on their identities, we created six representative proxy variables listed in Figure 2, which enabled us to compare distinct groups: Black, Indigenous, People of Color survivors to white survivors, survivors who are not cisgender to survivors who are cisgender, and queer survivors to heterosexual survivors.
+While proxy variables group identities together in ways that can mask differences, this approach allowed us, in a standardized way, to achieve one of our main goals with this report: to assess how survivors' intersecting, systematically oppressed identities compound their likelihood of being subjected to particular types of harm and, consequently, how this harm impacts their needs, resources, goals, and desires.
+To balance the limitations of proxy variables with their benefits, we have also included data for individual identities throughout the report to highlight important nuances for specific survivors.